 Also of interest is that York - Bellamy has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in York - Bellamy with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.33% of adults in York - Bellamy have a bachelor's degree or advanced degree.
+The citizens of York - Bellamy are slightly less educated than the national average of 21.84% for the average city or town: 13.33% of adults in York - Bellamy have a bachelor's degree or advanced degree

 The per capita income in York - Bellamy in 2022 was $21,528, which is low income relative to Alabama and the nation.
 This equates to an annual income of $86,112 for a family of four.